Foxglove Oval, Foxglove Road, Mt Colah (Google Maps; UBD map 114, ref A13; Gregorys map 162, ref F13).

 When a Little Athlete claims to have broken a Centre Record, the new record measurement must be checked and verified by the Key Official concerned and the Centre Track &Field Officer (or approved delegate).
 Unless electronic timing is being used, track records will only be recognised if there are two (2) OFFICIAL stopwatches on the athlete setting the record, with the slower time being the recorded time.
 Electronic records will be recognised as ‘equal records’ if they are within 0.3 seconds of superior hand-timed records as long as no faster electronic times have already been set.
 Records will only be ratified if the athlete is wearing the correct Centre uniform, including registration, age and sponsor patches.
 Records are not to be treated lightly, and these rules will be adhered to in all circumstances.
 New records are announced over the PA system as soon as possible after the event, and Record Certificates are issued to the athletes as soon as practicable.

-The main source of information about wet weather cancellations will be the NDLAC website and Facebook and Team App.
+The main source of information about wet weather cancellations will be Facebook and Team App.
 Generally, decisions to cancel Saturday competitions will not be made until 7.30am, after weather and ground conditions have been reviewed.

 On-site First Aid will be provided at each meeting.
 A number of parents are qualified First Aiders.
 If a child is injured enough to warrant on-the-spot medical attention or treatment, then she/he should not compete in any further events that morning.
 All injuries should be immediately reported to the First Aid people, including injuries sustained at training.